-15. How does an easement affect the directly affected landowner's use of the property?
+13. How does an easement affect the directly affected landowner's use of the property?

-Easements provide the utility the ability to clear the right-of-way and construct electric facilities within the easement.
+Easements provide the utility the ability to safely clear the right-of-way, construct, operate and maintain electric facilities within the easement.
 The directly affected landowner may continue to use the property in the easement for activities such as ranching, farming, and hunting; provided that the activity does not interfere with the construction, and safe operation and maintenance of the line.
 PUCT rules require that new easements must include a provision that prohibits the construction of any new above-ground structures within the right-of-way.

-16. How much will AEP Texas and Sharyland pay for right-of-way easements?
+14. How much will AEP Texas and Sharyland pay for right-of-way easements?